TheCleric/ppsetuptools/README.md

 # ppsetuptools => pyproject setuptools
-A drop in replacement for python setuptools that uses pyproject.toml files
+A drop in replacement for python setuptools that uses pyproject.toml files for python 3.5+ projects

 ## Usage